US extends TPS for El Salvador citizens living in US

-MEXICO CITY (AP) — El Salvador President Nayib Bukele said Monday the United States government will extend temporary protected status for more than 200,000 Salvadorans living in the U.S.
+WASHINGTON (AP) — El Salvador President Nayib Bukele said Monday the United States government will extend temporary protected status for more than 200,000 Salvadorans living in the U.S.

 Bukele posted a video to Twitter in which U.S. Ambassador Ronald Douglas Johnson said the two countries have signed an agreement extending TPS for one year.
+The usual renewals had been for 18 months.

-The program allows Salvadorans to stay in the U.S. and avoid deportation proceedings.
+The program allows Salvadorans to stay in the U.S. and avoid deportation proceedings, and allows them to get work permits.

 “This is recognition of the achievements and good work of the government of Nayib Bukele,” Johnson said.